christian-schw/devops-capstone-project/README.md

 <br>

-### Task 2 - Develop a RESTful Service using Test Driven Development
+### Task 2 - Developing a RESTful Service using Test Driven Development
 In this task, the REST API is expanded to include additional endpoints.<br>
 <br>
 Test Driven Development is used in this project.<br>